What Is Self-awareness And Why Everything Starts With It

 Consider starting a journaling practice.
 Write about your thoughts, feelings, and experiences.
 Reflect on your day and jot down what made you happy, what bothered you, and what you learned.
 Over time, patterns will emerge, giving you precious insights into your inner world.

-While writing allows individuals to reflect on their thoughts, emotions, and experiences, regular writing enables the identification of recurring patterns in thoughts, behaviors, and emotions.
-Recognizing these patterns contributes to a deeper understanding of oneself.
+While writing allows individuals to reflect on their thoughts, emotions, and experiences, regular writing identifies recurring patterns in thoughts, behaviors, and emotions.
+And these patterns offer key insights into who you are.

 2. Practice Mindfulness